Linearly Bounded Conjugator Property for Mapping Class Groups: Introduction

-For reducible mapping classes, we combine the two arguments above.
-If $f$ is a reducible mapping class of infinite order, then up to taking powers the surface \s can be decomposed into a collection of subsurfaces on which $f$ is either pseudo-Anosov or has finite order.
-In order to apply induction to subsurfaces, we need to built paths from $\mu_0$ to $f\mu_0$ in \mg that move only in the complementary subsurfaces of the reducing system of $f$.
-This is possible if the initial marking $\mu_0$ contains the reducing system of $f$.
+To establish L.B.C.~property for reducible elements of \mcg, we combine the two arguments, for pseudo-Anosov elements and for finite order elements.
+If $f \in \mcg$ is a reducible element of infinite order, then up to taking powers the surface \s can be decomposed into a collection of subsurfaces on which $f$ is either pseudo-Anosov or has finite order.
+In order to apply induction to subsurfaces, we need to built paths from $\mu_B$ to $f\mu_B$ in \mg that move only in the complementary subsurfaces of the reducing system of $f$.
+This is possible if the initial marking $\mu_B$ contains the reducing system of $f$.
 However, one marking cannot contain all possible reducing systems, even up to conjugation.
 But it suffices to reduce to a finite problem.
-We prove
+We show:

-\begin{introthm} There exist a constant $K$ and a finite set of markings $\mathcal{M}$ so that if $f \in \mcg$ is reducible, then there exists $\omega \in \mcg$ such that the reducing system of $\omega f \omega^{-1}$ is contained in some $\mu \in \mathcal{M}$ and $|\omega| \le K|f|$.
+\begin{introthm} There exist a constant $k$ and a finite set of markings $\mathcal{M}$ so that if $f \in \mcg$ is reducible, then there exists $\omega \in \mcg$ such that the reducing system of $\omega f \omega^{-1}$ is contained in some $\mu \in \mathcal{M}$ and $|\omega| \le k|f|$.

 \end{introthm}